6 month sleep regression: myth or real?

 My 6 month old won’t nap so is this a sleep regression?

-If your schedule already looks good, we want to consider how your baby is falling asleep.
-Babies that fall asleep independently at nap time are more likely to link their sleep cycles without assistance, meaning they have longer naps.
+If you’re already following an age-appropriate nap schedule, consider how your baby is falling asleep too.
+Babies who fall asleep independently at nap time are more likely to link their sleep cycles without assistance, leading to longer naps.
+Instead of waking up after one sleep cycle and calling out for you, they’ll dose off again and get in that nice long nap.

 How long do 6 month sleep problems last?